 a.
 The ball shall be put in play by the team that scored a six-point touchdown.
-If a touchdown is scored during a down in which time in the fourth period expires, the try shall not be attempted unless the point(s) would affect the outcome of the game.
+If a touchdown is scored during a down in which time in the fourth period expires or in the second possession series of an extra period, the try shall not be attempted unless the point(s) would affect the outcome of the game.